uncbiag/mermaid/docs/source/notes/rdmm_example.rst

     cd ..
     python example_reg_on_synth_data.py

-The optional settings in *example_reg_on_synth_data.py* is as follows:
+The optional settings in *example_reg_on_synth_data.py* are as follows:

 .. code::

-    Registeration demo for 2d synthetic data
+    Registration demo for 2d synthetic data

     optional arguments:
       -h, --help            show this help message and exit